lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 NOTES:

- - Container images can be run on GCP in GCE (VMs) or as part of a cluster of containers.
+ - Container images can be run on AWS in GCE (VMs) or as part of a cluster of containers.
    - If a cluster of container instances, then a container orchestration API or service is generally added.
    - Kubernetes (K8) is the most popular open source container orchestrator.
-GCP has GKE (Google Kubernetes Service).
-Alternatively, there are a number of bioinformatics APIs that can orchestrate containers on GCP.
+AWS has EKS (Google Kubernetes Service).
+Alternatively, there are a number of bioinformatics APIs that can orchestrate containers on AWS.
 These include cromwell, dsub and Nextflow.
  - Best practice is include only small, public example data in the Dockerfile (docker image).
 Use Cloud Storage buckets to store your research data.
- - [Singularity containers](http://singularity.lbl.gov/) are used for specialized compute environments such as HPC (and mostly NOT used on GCP pipelines).
+ - [Singularity containers](http://singularity.lbl.gov/) are used for specialized compute environments such as HPC (and mostly NOT used on AWS pipelines).

 ### How to learn more
  - 📘 Link to [Run a blastn container](https://biocontainers-edu.biocontainers.pro/en/latest/running_example.html)
   - 📘 Link to [Run a R Shiny app (in a container) on a GCE VM](https://cloudyr.github.io/googleComputeEngineR/articles/shiny-app.html)
  - :octocat: Link to DOCKERFILE source code example - [Blastn container files](https://github.com/lynnlangit/blastn)
  - 📺 Link to [Building a Container from scratch](https://www.youtube.com/watch?v=Utf-A4rODH8) ~20 min. screencast video, includes advanced concepts (namespaces, more)
   - 📺 Watch [using Docker containers on Terra](https://www.youtube.com/watch?v=jv_HSFBYOJs) - 22 minute video from the Broad Institute.
-Terra runs on GCP
+Terra runs on AWS
   - :octocat: Link to [Examples of running bioinformatics tools with containers using CWL](https://github.com/genome/analysis-workflows) - common workflow language